paragliding training center

 1. It has the highest octane of all gasoline.
 This, alone, makes AVGAS preferable.
 The higher the octane, the less damaging pre-ignition there will be in high compression ratio engines, like paramotors.
 Ordinary automobile fuel oxidizes quickly and, as a consequence, its octane value drops quickly in just weeks during storage.

 2. It contains the octane enhancing compound tetraethyl lead.
 When this compound is burned, it forms lead monoxide deposits which coat various parts of the combustion chamber, especially the spark plug.
-According to the aviation engine manufacturer ROTAX, lead deposits can damage the crankshaft bearings due to the deposits flaking off and then being sucked back into the crankcase in their multi-piston two stroke engines.
-This is something that cannot happen in single cylinder paramotor engines.
+According to the aviation engine manufacturer ROTAX, lead monoxide deposits can damage the crankshaft bearings due to the deposits flaking off from the combustion chamber and then being sucked back into the crankcase in their multi-piston two stroke engines.
+This is something that is difficult to occur in single cylinder paramotor engines.
+Furthermore, the use of the TCP anti-fouling additive scavenges the tetraethyl lead in the fuel and coverts it to lead phosphate, a harmless substance that will not affect bearings.
 Some claim that ring sticking is more common from the additional lead deposits in AVGAS than from the carbon deposits created by the use of any fuel.
 There is no proof of this.
 Ring sticking is caused by cheap oil and/or engine overheating, regardless of whether the fuel is leaded or unleaded.
 Suffice it to say, overheating is the most common problem in engines which are not properly maintained.

 3. It is the most stable of all gasoline and can be stored for long periods (years).

 4. It will not cause vapor lock, a serious conditions that causes fuel starvation and can cause an engine to overheat.